-This section of the Public Participation and Education Plan is divided into two parts.
+This section of the Public Participation and Education Plan is divided into three parts.
 Part A describes the tools that will be used to raise awareness county-wide throughout the planning process.
 Part B describes tools that will be used to educate, gather input, and involve citizens in decision-making county-wide during each distinct stage in the process.
+Part C describes tools that will be implemented in the Town of Farmington.